Homeschooling high school can be stressful. Here’s how to create a simple plan for homeschooling the high school years through graduation.

 We all had gaps in our education.
 You cannot possibly get everything educational into your child’s head (nor should you!) before they head off into the “real world.”
 If you are stressed about the gaps you see in your child’s education, read my post: Why Homeschool Gaps Aren’t Mistakes.

-These years are fleeting!
-Once your child enters high school, it goes quickly, and you don’t want to be so bogged down by homeschool and graduation stuff that you don’t enjoy the time you have left with your teens!
+This is the final stretch, and these are the final years you have with them as students.
+Someday you will blink and they won’t be “little” anymore.
+Don’t get so bogged down by homeschool and graduation stuff that you don’t enjoy the time you have left with your teens!

 Diana says